DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Related Work

 \section{Related Work}

-Time-series forecasting models have a rich history~\citep{hamilton1994Time,box2015Time}, with many recent advances due to deep neural networks~\citep{lim2020Time}.
-Here we discuss relations of related works to non-stationarity and our work.
+Time series forecasting has a rich history~\citep{hamilton1994Time,box2015Time}, with many recent advances due to deep neural networks~\citep{lim2021time}.
+The following paragraphs discuss different approaches to non-stationary time series modeling and their relation to our work.

-{\bf Non-Stationary Marginal Distribution.} There are three common ways of dealing with non-stationarity in the marginal distribution, such as seasonality and trend: (1)~\textbf{Data transformation.} In ARIMA, taking the difference of the time series over time can remove trend and seasonality.
-More advanced approaches based on exponential smoothing \citep{holt2004Forecasting} or seasonal-trend decomposition \citep{cleveland1990STL} have also been combined with deep neural networks and achieve good performance \citep{smyl2020Hybrid,bandara2020Forecasting}.
-More recently, \citet{kim2022Reversible} propose to use reversible normalization/denormalization on the input/output of the time series model to account for (marginal) distribution shifts over time.
-(2)~\textbf{Inductive bias.} As an alternative to data transformations, the underlying ideas of exponential smoothing and decomposition can also be incorporated into deep learning models as inductive biases to deal with seasonality/trend end-to-end \citep{oreshkin2020NBEATS,wu2021Autoformer,woo2022ETSformer,lai2018Modeling}.
-Similarly, for models based on Gaussian processes, the inductive biases can be added as specific (e.g. periodic/linear) kernel choices \citep{corani2021Time}.
-(3)~\textbf{Conditioning information.} Adding features such as relative time (e.g, day of the week) and absolute time to the model input as conditional information is commonly used in deep probabilistic forecasting models \citep{salinas2020DeepAR,salinas2019Highdimensional,rangapuram2018Deep,rasul2021Autoregressive,rasul2021Multivariate}.
+{\bf Non-Stationary Marginal Distribution.} There are three common ways of dealing with non-stationarity in the marginal distribution: (1)~\textbf{Data transformation.} In ARIMA models, taking the difference of the time series over time can remove trend and seasonality.
+More advanced approaches based on exponential smoothing \citep{holt2004Forecasting} or seasonal-trend decomposition \citep{cleveland1990STL} have also been combined with deep neural networks, achieving promising performance \citep{smyl2020hybrid, bandara2020Forecasting}.
+More recently, \citet{kim2022reversible} propose to use reversible normalization/denormalization on the input/output of the time series model to account for (marginal) distribution shifts over time.
+(2)~\textbf{Inductive bias.} As an alternative to data transformations, the underlying ideas of exponential smoothing and decomposition can also be incorporated into deep learning models as inductive biases, which enables end-to-end handling of seasonality/trend~\citep{lai2018Modeling,oreshkin2019n-beats,wu2021autoformer,woo2022ETSformer}.
+Similarly, in models based on Gaussian processes, the inductive biases can be added as specific (e.g., periodic or linear) kernel choices \citep{corani2021Time}, and in models based on temporal matrix factorization as part of the loss function \citep{chen2022nonstationary}.
+(3)~\textbf{Conditioning information.} Adding features such as relative time (e.g., day of the week) and absolute time to the model input as conditioning information is commonly used in deep probabilistic forecasting models \citep{rangapuram2018Deep,salinas2019high-dimensional,salinas2020DeepAR,rasul2021multivariate,rasul2021autoregressive}.
 In our work, we focus on proper handling of changes in the \emph{conditional} distribution.
-To deal with marginal distribution shifts, we simply add conditional information as in approach (3), although we could potentially utilize approach (1) and (2) as well.
+To deal with marginal distribution shifts, we simply add conditioning information as in approach (3), although we could potentially utilize approach (1) and (2) as well.